All Episodes

 Don't report profits, anything of the sort.

-What has happened to our great country just a year and a half.
+This is unacceptable, folks, what has happened to our great country just a year and a half.

 What that means is making them an offer they can't refuse.

-Now, as heritage says, that may be a great way to run the mob, but it is no way to run a country.
+Now, as Heritage says, that may be a great way to run the mob, but it is no way to run a country.